staticjax/kathleen-website/src/pages/about.md

 ## selected publications

-**Broussard, Kathleen.** 2024. ["Strategic (Non)disclosure: The Role of Social Networks in Self-Managed Abortion”] (https://journals.sagepub.com/doi/10.1177/00221465231215783) *Journal of Health and Social Behavior,* Online first.
+**Broussard, Kathleen**.
+2024. ["Strategic (Non)disclosure: The Role of Social Networks in Self-Managed Abortion”](https://journals.sagepub.com/doi/10.1177/00221465231215783) *Journal of Health and Social Behavior,* Online first.

-O’Quinn, Jamie, Erika Slaymaker, Jess Goldstein-Kral, and **Kathleen Broussard**. [“Sociology from a Distance: Remote Interviews and Feminist Methods”](https://link.springer.com/article/10.1007/s11133-024-09556-y) *Qualitative Sociology,* 47:43-67.
+O’Quinn, Jamie, Erika Slaymaker, Jess Goldstein-Kral, and **Kathleen Broussard**.
+2024. [“Sociology from a Distance: Remote Interviews and Feminist Methods”](https://link.springer.com/article/10.1007/s11133-024-09556-y) *Qualitative Sociology,* 47:43-67.

 Zoe Pleasure, Becker, Andréa, Dana Johnson, **Kathleen Broussard**, and Laura Lindberg. [“How TikTok is Being Used to Talk About Abortion Post-Roe: A Content Analysis of the Most Liked Abortion TikToks”](https://doi.org/10.1016/j.contraception.2024.110384) *Contraception,* Online first.